hatfinisher/hatfinisher.github.io/README.md

 # Jackie Ess

-## Work in Progress
-I'm working on something long.
-To be totally honest you won't see much of me for a while.

-## In the Absolute Balloon
-A new short story in the Chicago Review, August 2022.
-You can read it online.
-[In the Absolute Balloon](https://www.chicagoreview.org/in-the-absolute-balloon/)

 ## Darryl
 I published my first novel, [Darryl](https://bookshop.org/books/darryl/9781944866846), with [Clash Books](https://www.clashbooks.com/) in May 2021.
 It's the story of a guy in an unusual sex lifestyle.
 You might relate to him.

-I'm making an audiobook, pretty informally (audiophiles steer clear), and serializing it on [patreon](https://www.patreon.com/jackie_ess).
-I've got 2/3 of the book down and need to sit down and do the rest.
-Not sure I will use the patreon for anything else, but you're welcome to throw me a few bucks if you are patient and not hurting for the money.
-I will finish it soon.
+- I recorded a complete if somewhat unprofessional audiobook on [patreon](https://www.patreon.com/jackie_ess).
+- You can also read the book [in Italian, translated by Stefano Pirone and releasted by Pidgin Edizioni.](https://www.pidgin.it/prodotto/darryl/)

-You can also find some videos of me reading sections of the book on youtube.
+- You can also find some videos of me reading sections of the book on youtube.

+## In the Absolute Balloon
+Short story in the Chicago Review, August 2022.
+You can read it online.
+[In the Absolute Balloon](https://www.chicagoreview.org/in-the-absolute-balloon/)

+## Work in Progress
+It's better to say less, but you might see something soon.

 ###### Reviews, Interviews, Podcasts
+- Review of Italian edition of Darryl (trans.
+Stefano Pirone) by [Deborah D'Addetta, Critica Letteraria, December 2022](https://www.criticaletteraria.org/2022/12/darryl-jackie-ess-pidgin-edizioni-libro.html)
 - Critical essay featuring Darryl by [Kay Gabriel, Yale Review, November 2022](https://yalereview.org/article/gabriel-nevada-trans-realism)
 - Interview with [Monika Woods, Triangle House Review, January 2022](https://www.triangle.house/jackie-ess-interview)
 - Review by [Zoe Hu, The White Review, August 2021](https://www.thewhitereview.org/reviews/an-ecstasy-of-shame/)